zaz003-cyber/lol_sports-analysis/README.md

 The cleaned dataset shown above retains missing values in some mid-game economic variables (e.g., `golddiffat10`, `golddiffat15`, `goldat15`).
 These missing values arise from structural differences across leagues and matches, where certain statistics are not recorded or applicable.
 This dataset represents a general cleaned dataset used for exploration.
 In later analyses that focus specifically on economic advantages, I further subset the data to include only matches with complete economic information.

 ### Univariate Analysis

+I performed a univariate analysis of the dragon count statistics in the dataset.

 <iframe
   src="assets/dragons_distribution.html"
   width="100%"